-Restaurant prices are low, and 20 euros should be enough to cover a three-course dinner with drinks.
+Restaurant prices are low, and 20-25 euros should be enough to cover a three-course dinner without drinks.
 There are plenty of local restaurants to be found, especially in the Old Town near the Theater Square.
 You should also check the picturesque alley, Friedrich Passage, as it contains a variety of different cuisines.

 The best-known Lithuanian dishes include the cold beetroot soup, Šaltibarščiai; meat-filled potatoes, Cepelini; and local cabbage rolls, Balandeliai.
 Traditionally, oil-roasted bread sticks, Kepta Duona, which come with cheese-mayonnaise sauce, are ordered with a beer.

 There are some shops within the town center, but the selection of products is scarce.
 Tiltu street contains small clothing shops.
 On the outskirts of the Old town in the old market (Senasis turgus), you can shop in Soviet-style with locals spreading their products on concrete tables into a long row.